JordanSpencerWu/old-website/_posts/book/2017/2017-03-04-the-obstacle-is-the-way.md

       <p>We craft our spiritual strength through physical exercise, and our physical hardiness through mental practice.</p>

       <p>To do great things, we need to be able to endure tragedy and setbacks.
-We've got tot love what we do and all that it entails, good and bad. we have to learn to find joy in every single thing that happens.</p>
+We've got to love what we do and all that it entails, good and bad. we have to learn to find joy in every single thing that happens.</p>

       <p>Accept what happens to us, after understanding that certain things, particularly bad things, are outside our control, is this: loving whatever happens to us and facing it with unfailing cheerfulness.</p>